Participation

 • A team advisor can be a faculty member, graduate student, or school staff member.

-• We currently do not have central funding to provide teams with grants for either the farm-ng amiga robot or a suitable drone.
+• We currently do not have central funding to provide teams with grants.
 It is up to each team to procure their own equipment and budget for project related expenses.

-• You can view information on the Amiga robot at farm-ng.com.
+• View information on the Amiga robot at farm-ng.com.

 You can also reach out to: